 Big Lots (BIG)—my favorite dollar store—actually sells products at many price points, but they are heavily discounted.
 If you are looking for inexpensive spices, gourmet food gifts, or great holiday paperware, this is the store for you!

-With the stock having given back all of 2021’s gains in the back half of the year, it would be prudent to wait for supply-chain headwinds to clear before initiating any new positions.
+With the stock having given back all of 2021’s gains in the back half of the year (and declining 20% since), it would be prudent to wait for supply-chain headwinds to clear before initiating any new positions.
 That being said, the consumer trends that drove early growth are likely here to stay.

 I don’t expect sales to grow as dramatically, post-COVID, but with the stores’ expansion into other markets and pricier products, I expect these dollar stores will continue to thrive.